khilscher/ISAT2019/index.md

     * Module 5 - Deploy Azure Stream Analytics on Edge
     * Module 6 - Deploy Azure Function on Edge

-2. A **Level 300** instructor-led live IoT Edge module coding workshop.
+2. A **Level 300** instructor-led live IoT Edge module coding workshop **for experienced developers only**.
- This session is for those of you who wish to develop a custom IoT Edge module in C#.
+ This session is for those of you who wish to develop a custom IoT Edge module in Python.
+    * How do you know if you are an experience developer?
+Have you written more than 200 lines of code in the last 2 years?
+If not, this is not for you, see Level 200.
+This session will move at a fast pace with assumed understanding of development concepts.
     * You will develop the module alongside the instructor in a live-coding session.
-    * Some familiarity with C# is strongly recommended.
-This is NOT an intro to C#.
+    * Some familiarity with Python is strongly recommended.
+This is **NOT** an intro to Python.

 3. A **Level 400** IoT Edge module development challenge.
  This challenge will involve writing a custom module from scratch in Python or C# to ingest IoT data from a live endpoint.
-    * There is no instructor.
-No detailed instructions.
-No help.
+    * Self-directed, not instructor-led.
     * You will be provided the challenge details on the day of.
     * You will complete the challenge yourself; no partners.
     * You will have three (3) hours to complete the challenge.